minio/docs/source/minio-cli/kes/kes-key.rst

       *Required*

-      The name of master key used to generate teh cryptographic key.
+      The name of master key used to generate the cryptographic key.

       :mc-cmd:`kes key decrypt` fails if the specified master key was not used to encrypt the :mc-cmd:`~kes key decrypt CIPHERTEXT`.